 What’s not been fun is the struggle to move it from one place to the next.
 It’s for my daughter, Paris.
 I didn’t anticipate or factor in the cost to haul it over, the difficulty of finding one in decent condition or the tuning needed once moved.
-My dreams of singing Christmas carols with the family wearing a terrible sweater were quickly squashed as the “no we dont haul pianos” were uttered on the other end of the phone over and over
+My dreams of singing Christmas carols with the family wearing a terrible sweater were quickly squashed as the “no we don’t haul pianos” were uttered on the other end of the phone over and over

-Wouldn’t you know it, just as I start to think its a bad idea.
-She appears at the door way at that very moment of doubt to inquire about it’s whereabouts.
+Wouldn’t you know it, just as I start to think it’s a bad idea?
+She appears at the doorway at that very moment of doubt to inquire about its whereabouts.
 UGH.
 It’s like the kid knows I am about to throw in the towel on this one.
 How do they do that?

 Sure enough I have persevered and the piano should be here at our doorstep this upcoming Saturday.
 She couldn’t be more excited and so I am happy to spend the small fortune to get it here.
 This idea clicked in my mind just days ago.
 As we were doing our usual school work at the kitchen table.

 Homeschool was one of these ideas.

 I often wonder how stuff falls so well together in life as they tend to do.
 How did I get here, at the kitchen table daily with my daughter?
-Some days better than others.
-There’s frustration on both parts, tears on off days from my teenage hormonal girl and my want to give up in hard moments.
+Some days are better than others.
+There’s frustration on both parts, tears on off days from my teenage hormonal girl, and my want to give up in hard moments.
 But the beauty of it has far outweighed the difficulty.

 The Truth About Homeschool : Unanticipated Benefits

 My daughter is a hard worker.
 She tries her very best and sometimes I need to remind her that it’s ok to fail.
-We are here to learn, not know all the answers.
-Afterall what would be the point?
+We are here to learn, not know all the answers.After all, what would be the point?

-With any luck it will arrive unscathed and on time bringing with it, a brand new set of challeges that await us.
+With any luck, it will arrive unscathed and on time bringing with it, a brand new set of challenges that await us.
 I am ready for them, however messy it may be to add this to our schedule.
 The hours allotted to such a challenge will be rewarded with time.